 Motorway work with a nationwide network of 3,000+ verified dealers of all kinds to find your highest offer.
 You can sell to a dealer fast here.

 Independent car dealerships

-Local car dealerships has been a popular way of selling your car for a decades.
-You would simply drop off your car at the one closest to you, and they’ll buy it off you.
+Local car dealerships have been a popular way of selling your car for decades.
+You’d simply take your car to your nearest small used car dealership and they’d buy it off you.

-Well, no. There are several issues to consider when selling to your local dealership.
+Well, no. There are several things to consider when selling to your local dealership.

-One of the key issues with selling to dealerships, is the fear you are getting ripped off.
-Famously, independent, local dealerships have a reputation for untrustworthiness.
+One of the key issues with selling to any company is the fear you are getting ripped off.
+It’s an old cliche, but car dealers have a reputation for being untrustworthy.

-There are always worries that the dealer will buy your car for nowhere near it’s value, only to sell it on as soon as possible for a much higher price.
+There are always worries that the dealer will buy your car for nowhere near its true market value, only to sell it on as soon as possible for a much higher price.